weso/CWR-DataApi/README.rst

 publishers and performing rights societies as a way to exchange musical works data.

-While CWR standard has been created by `CISAC`_ this library has been developed by `WESO`_ independently.
+While the CWR standard has been created by `CISAC`_ this library has been developed by `WESO`_ independently.

+The library includes a data model for representing the contents of a CWR file, and parsers to create that model from a file, and to decode and encode JSON messages with the data model.

 Status
 ------